camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Inclusive & Parallel Gateway

 Instances of inclusive and parallel gateways represent waiting tokens before the gateway is able to trigger.
-They can be migrated to a gateway of the same type in the target process by supplying an according migration instruction.
+They can be migrated to a gateway of the same type in the target process by supplying a migration instruction.

 In addition, the following conditions must hold: